Narcissus (plant): Reproductive

 The fruit contains numerous subglobose seeds which are round and swollen with a hard coat, sometimes with an attached elaiosome.
 The testa is black and the pericarp dry.

 Most species have 12 ovules and 36 seeds, although some species such as N. bulbocodium have more, up to a maximum of 60.
 Seeds take five to six weeks to mature.
-The seeds of sections Jonquilla and Bulbocodium are wedge-shaped and matte black, while those of other sections are ovate and glossy black.
+The seeds of sections Jonquilla and Bulbocodium are wedge-shaped and matt black, while those of other sections are ovate and glossy black.
 A gust of wind or contact with a passing animal is sufficient to disperse the mature seeds.

 Chromosomes

 Chromosome numbers include 2n=14, 22, 26, with numerous aneuploid and polyploid derivatives.
 The basic chromosome number is 7, with the exception of N. tazetta, N. elegans and N. broussonetii in which it is 10 or 11; this subgenus (Hermione) was in fact characterised by this characteristic.
 Polyploid species include N. papyraceus (4x=22) and N. dubius (6x=50).